Key takeaways

 5. Green tea extract

-Speaking of caffeine, it’s also present in another weight loss supplement for men: green tea extract.
-Green tea contains antioxidants like catechin epigallocatechin gallate (EGCG), which has been shown to increase calorie burning.
+You can also find caffeine in another weight loss supplement for men: green tea extract.
+Green tea contains antioxidants like catechin epigallocatechin gallate (EGCG).
+EGCGhas been shown to increase calorie burning.

-Green tea extract can offer a one-two punch for men looking to lose weight.
-The caffeine content can suppress appetite and give your metabolism a boost, while the catechins can further calorie burning.
+Green tea extract can offer a one-two (three?) punch for men looking to lose weight.
+The caffeine content suppresses appetite and gives your metabolism a boost.
+Meanwhile, the antioxidants can speed up calorie burning.

-Studies show that green tea extract can lead to a small but significant amount of weight loss in people with obesity — from less than 0.5 pounds to up to nearly 8 pounds — along with a small reduction in their waistlines.
+Studies show that green tea extract can lead to a small but significant amount of weight loss in people with obesity.
+Results vary, but the weight loss ranges from less than 0.5 pounds to up to nearly 8 pounds.
+Green tea extract also led to a small reduction in their waistlines.

-Who should consider it: Weight loss supplements containing green tea extract may be helpful for men who:
+Who should consider it: Weight loss supplements with green tea extract may be helpful for men who:

 Want to slightly increase their metabolism